openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 Presence +3

 **Wishes**: The genie will grant the owner of the lamp 3 wishes.
 The genie will often twist or interpret wishes in such a way that the owner gets what they asked for in a completely unfavorable way.
-For example, if a person wishes to be king of the realm, the genie may transport him upon the throne 1000 years into the future, where the realm is a desolate wasteland.
+For example, if a person wishes to be king of the realm, the genie may transport him upon the throne 1000 years into the future, where the kingdom is a desolate wasteland.
 Once the lamp has been claimed, a new owner cannot be had until all three wishes are used.
 After all three wishes have expired, the lamp transports to a completely random point in the world.

 #### Reaver

-*This vicious axe features an ebony haft carved with screaming faces and a serrated blade.
+*This vicious axe features a serrated blade atop an ebony haft carved with screaming faces.
 When swung in combat, it sends forth an otherworldly warble that strikes terror in the hearts of the wielder’s foes.*

 Weapon (battle axe), Fear 8, Might +2, Presence +2, Unfailing

 **Warble**: Any foe that starts its turn within 10’ of the wielder automatically suffers the demoralized bane at power level 8.